Free Pattern: Cozy Mittens You’ll Love to Knit

 At this point, the mitten should look like the photo below.
 The first 9 stitches before the stitch marker are the thumb gusset stitches used in knitting the thumb.

 Using a yarn or tapestry needle, transfer the nine thumb gusset stitches to a piece of scrap yarn and secure.
-Cast on 3 stitches (thumb cast on method works well) with working yarn to replace the original 3 stitches that we used in the thumb gusset.
+Then cast on 3 stitches (thumb cast on method works well) with working yarn to replace the original 3 stitches that we used in the thumb gusset.
 See photo below.

 Round 16: K3, P2, K3, C6F, P2, K16 (32 Stitches).